 What wood pellets do I need for the Traeger Tailgater?

 While technically any wood pellets can do, Traegar specify that use of any other brand other than their own will void the warranty should the grill run into any problems.
-While I don’t personally agree that other brands are less reliable, I’d err on the side of caution and get their own brand.

 Fortunately, these are easy to get and reasonably priced.
 Check out these Traeger wood pellets on Amazon (affiliate link).